amirrajan/survivingtheappstore/manuscript/developer-logs.md

 #Postmortem

-A deep dive into pricing changes is in the chapter:
+A deep dive into pricing changes is in the chapter: How to Price Your App.

 **Feb 15, 2014: A Dark Room Is Free For Two Days** <a href="#free"><small>permalink</small></a>